philratcliffe/CreateTestDirectoryEntries/README.md

 # CreateTestDirectoryEntries

 CreateTestDirectoryEntries is a .NET console application that creates test user entries in Active Directory.
-Each entry created has a unique userCertificate with a random expiration date.
+Each entry created has a unique userCertificate attribute with a random expiration date.